FluidRepositories/rainbowme/README.md

 ## Discord mobile woes
 At the moment of writing this readme, Discord mobile does NOT support ANSI formatting.
 This cannot be fixed by anyone other than Discord themselves.
 Users on mobile will see all of the formatting characters and will think that you're having a stroke.

+## Discord limits
+It appears that ANSI outputs over 1000 characters will not display in Discord.
+You will be warned when this happens, and you will notice it when Discord does not generate a proper preview of the ANSI when you paste the code.

 ## Usage
 `python rainbowme.py hello world!`
 Or if you want to specify a background color: